 E. We know that the tomb was located in a garden near the place where He was crucified, outside the city walls

-5. Although made secure by a Roman guard, the tomb was found empty by several of the women disciples, then shortly later by several of His closest followers.
-In addition, the earliest writings confirm the fact that the tomb was found empty.
+Although made secure by a Roman guard, the tomb of Jesus was found empty by several of the women disciples, then shortly later by several of His closest followers.

-The Jewish religious leaders were strongly opposed Jesus and His teaching, and were prepared to go to any length to see that His body remain in the tomb:
+The Jewish religious leaders were strongly opposed Jesus and His teaching, and were prepared to go to any length to see that He did not rise, and that His body remained in the tomb: